Paycheck Protection Program Details

 The Paycheck Protection Program (PPP) is a component of the Coronavirus Aid, Relief, and Economic Security (CARES) Act that provides small businesses with capital to cover payroll costs through federally guaranteed loans.

 The first phase of the PPP passed on March 27th, 2020 for $349 billion.
 In this first round, 1.6 million businesses were approved within 2 weeks.
 After the funds were exhausted, another $310 billion of funding for loans was made available on April 24th, 2020.

-In July, it was announced that more than $120 billion in funds is still available to small business owners.
-Due to this, the application deadline has been extended to August 8th.
-Please note that this extension is only for business owners who haven’t received a PPP loan previously.
+In July, it was announced that more than $120 billion in funds was still available to small business owners.
+Due to this, the application deadline was extended to August 8th for business owners that didn’t receive a PPP loan previously.

 What Else Can I Do To Help My Business?